How to Delete Files on Git [3 Effective Methods]

 2. Git Filter-Branch Command

 The git filter-branch command allows you to delete files from the entire commit history.
 It is a powerful but potentially dangerous method as it modifies the commit history.
 This method is used when you need to permanently remove files from the entire repository history, such as eliminating sensitive information or large files.
-Follow these steps:
+Follow these steps to git delete file:

 1. Back up your repository before performing filter-branch operations.